 Trivia: When Gandalf is talking about the gathering of the armies of Sauron, the next shot shows the Corsairs on a ship.
-Walking there from right to left is Peter Jackson in a cameo as a Corsair pirate.
-In the Extended DVD, at the start of Disc 2, he is actually pierced in the chest by Legolas' arrow and dramatically dies!
+Walking from right to left is Peter Jackson in a cameo as a Corsair pirate.
+In the extended version he is pierced in the chest by Legolas' arrow and dramatically dies.
+(00:38:30)

 Trivia: In later years (according to the book), after he is about 100 years old, Sam also sails into the West to be with Frodo.
 There is a reference to this in the line from Annie Lennox's song 'Into the West': 'Don't say, we have come now to the end, white shores are calling - you and I will meet again.'
 Sam is allowed to sail because he also bore the burden of the One Ring to the Tower at Cirith Ungol, on their way to Mt.
 Doom.